yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 ## Prerequisites
 * Familiarity with semantic web technologies and standards, including [OWL](http://www.w3.org/TR/owl-primer), [RDF](https://www.w3.org/TR/rdf11-primer/), and the [Protege ontology editor](https://protege.stanford.edu/)
-* Familiarity with health informatics standards, including [SNOMED CT](https://en.wikipedia.org/wiki/SNOMED_CT) and [HL7 FHIR](https://www.hl7.org/fhir/)
+* Familiarity with health informatics standards, including [SNOMED-CT](https://en.wikipedia.org/wiki/SNOMED_CT) and [HL7 FHIR](https://www.hl7.org/fhir/)

 ## Steps

-1. Install a current version of [Protege](https://protege.stanford.edu/products.php) (We tested this tutorial on 5.1.0 and 5.5.0beta7.)
+1. Install a current version of [Protege](https://protege.stanford.edu/products.php) This tutorial has been tested on 5.1.0 and 5.5.0beta8.

 2. Clone a copy of [this repository](https://github.com/yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/master), which contains the files for this tutorial, and change to that directory.